Philosophers Behaving Badly

 ‘Deeply entertaining… bathing in elevated Schadenfreude.’
 The Catholic Herald

-Now published in German, Spanish, Finnish, Turkish and Chinese!
+Now published in German, Spanish, Finnish, Turkish, Persian and Chinese!

 Please don't be put off by the humour of the title!